haihala/whoops-all-grapplers/docs/1. Projects/backlog/Items.md

 - [ ] Basic items
 	- [ ] Projectile active 6i (gun with limited bullets)
 	- [ ] Basic damage multiplier passive
+- [ ] What if you had a pool of random things you could buy instead of always being able to buy everything